Emerald Downs president confident there will be horse racing this season — it’s just a matter of when

 Ziegler said he never lost confidence that would happen.
 It’s a matter of when.

-“At least we’re staged and ready to go because we have horses here who want to run,” he said.
+“At least we’re staged and ready to go, because we have horses here who want to run,” he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.